 Trade secrets are valuable assets for any business, possibly among the most important that it possesses.
-It is therefore imperative that whatever trade secret management process is taken into use is fit for purpose, and add some value to those using the process.
+It is therefore imperative that whatever trade secret management process is taken into use is fit for purpose, and adds some value to those using the process.
 Whatever trade secret management system or tool taken into use should properly underpin the processes, and the process, system and associated data all need to be synchronized.

 A process can be seen as an agreement to do certain things in a certain way and the larger the organization, the greater the need for agreements on ways of working.
-Processes are the memory of the organization, and without them a lot of effort can be wasted by starting every procedure and process from scratch each time and possibly repeating the same mistakes.
-A first class trade secret process facilitates good communication between the information originator and the information receiver, because they help to set and manage expectations and the consistency of the information being given.
+Processes are the memory of the organization, and without them, a lot of effort can be wasted by starting every procedure and process from scratch each time and possibly repeating the same mistakes.
+A first-class trade secret process facilitates good communication between the information originator and the information receiver because they help to set and manage expectations and the consistency of the information being given.

-The trade secret process must never be allowed to become static, because it is there to serve the organization and not vice versa.
+The trade secret process must never be allowed to become static because it is there to serve the organization and not vice versa.
 Ways and means to take identified improvements systematically into use should exist within the organization and well-established processes can be used as a tool to accomplish this aim.

 If the organization only has a handful of trade secrets to manage, then it is possible to live with some handcrafted approach.
 However, once the number of trade secrets increases, then it is best to put a trade secret management system in place to underpin the process.
 Such a software system helps ensure that the company is managing its trade secrets in an efficient and effective manner.
-Such a system can help to manage the trade secret management process, even if the trade secrets themselves are captured in non-electronic format.
+Such a system can help to manage the trade secret management process, even if the trade secrets themselves are captured in a non-electronic format.

 Trade secret audits

 You typically get what you measure.
-It is therefore crucial that there are regular audits conducted.
+It is, therefore, crucial that there are regular audits conducted.
 It is strongly recommended that regular audits of the trade secrets policy and procedures are conducted as well as of the trade secrets themselves and the associated protection measures in place.
-Companies generally gain tremendous value by taking a proactive, systematic approach to assessing their trade secret assets, trade secret policy and associated procedures through regular audits.
+Companies generally gain tremendous value by taking a proactive, systematic approach to assessing their trade secret assets, trade secret policy, and associated procedures through regular audits.
 A proper trade secret audit should involve people with business, technical and legal skills and competencies, knowledge and experience, given the unique nature of trade secrets.
 The findings of these regular trade secret audits should be reported to and discussed with senior management in the organization.